Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-In the first case, we have a non-local equation that remains linear.
-On the other hand, the second scenario is more complicated in that it is a non-local and nonlinear equation, i.e. $a(x,t) = a(x,t,u)$.

-The application of a static cognitive map, while a first step, is far enough removed from reality that the modelling predictions may not be of notable significance.
-On the other hand, it may be of interest to consider the combination of a static cognitive map (such as a long term den site) and a dynamic cognitive map that captures other, less static, environmental features.
-We consider other interacting cognitive maps through short and long term memory in Section \ref{sec:shortlongmemory}.

 Figure \ref{StaticCogMap} depicts a static, continuous-in-space cognitive map.
 The left panel is a sample static cognitive map with smaller peaks and troughs for high and low resources patches, in addition to a single tall peak denoting a den site.
 The middle panel provides the direction of movement based on the cognitive map, coming from the vector field generated by the advective potential.
-The right panel features the cognitive map with perception from the perspective of the forager at location $(x,y) = (1,1)$ with perceptual radius $R = 1.5$ with a top-hat detection function.
+The right panel features the cognitive map with perception from the perspective of the forager at $(x,y) = (2,2)$ with {a top-hat detection function and} perceptual radius $R = 1.5$.

+{A static cognitive map alone may not of significant interest; instead,} it {is more} interesting to consider the combination of a static cognitive map {with} a dynamic cognitive map.
+We consider other interacting cognitive maps through short and long term memory in Section \ref{sec:shortlongmemory}.